pleabargain/EnglishHelpsYourCareer/idioms.md

 # Grey matter
 *  Grey/gray matter is the human brain.
+*  He doesn't have a lot of gray matter in his head.
+(He's not very smart!)

 # Grey pound
 *  (UK) In the UK, the grey pound is an idiom for the economic power of elderly people.